JuliaDocs/DemoCards.jl/docs/src/pluto.md

 # [Pluto.jl notebooks support](@id pluto)

 [Pluto.jl](https://plutojl.org/) is a modern interactive notebook for Julia.
-It has an extension of a Julia script but packs a lot of great features like inbuilt dependency management.
+The Pluto notebook content is saved as a Julia script with special syntax decorations to support features like built-in dependency management and reactive cell execution.
 In this section, we will discuss how we can add demos written using Pluto as DemoCards.

 DemoCards.jl natively support only Julia and markdown files.